Let us know if someone has moved in or out, and how to report any other change

 - you’re no longer entitled to a discount, exemption or disregard

 A change to your bill

 Sometimes the Council Tax bill may need to be changed if some of the information isn't correct.
 This can include reasons such as:

-- spelling mistake
+- a spelling mistake

-- incorrect correspondence address
+- an incorrect correspondence address

 - your address is listed incorrectly

 Report a change

 To tell us about a change you'll need: